 A bitch’s whole lifecycle is driven by her hormones and it’s the very same hormones that bring on a season that also make her want to breed and reproduce.

-When cockapoo bitches like other dogs go through a season without any pregnancies, their hormone levels that were priming their bodies and emotions for giving birth to a litter drop off until it’s close to their next season.
+When cockapoo bitches like other dogs go through a season without any pregnancies, their hormone levels priming their bodies and emotions for giving birth to a litter drop off until it’s close to their next season.
 That is what should happen.
 Sometimes, though, it takes longer to happen, which triggers the desire and expectation they are born with to reproduce and have litters.
 Birches that have had at least one or more litters of puppies are more prone to experiencing phantom pregnancies than those that have never bred before.
 However, this is just general.
-It is not a condition that is exclusive to those bitches that have already had a litter.
+It is not a condition exclusive to those bitches that have already had a litter.

 How to Diagnose Phantom Pregnancies